Your Minneapolis-Saint Paul Winter Weekend Bucket List

 For an activity you can enjoy with your furry companion, try skijoring at Theodore Wirth Regional Park in Golden Valley.
 All you need is a dog, a pair of skis and a pulling harness — as you cross-country ski, you’ll get a power boost from your dog pulling in front.
 The park has five designated skijoring trails, offering panoramic views of downtown Minneapolis and Wirth Lake (keep in mind that a ski pass is required).

 Finish your day at Burnsville’s Buck Hill, where the slopes are lit until 9 p.m.
 There are 15 ski runs for a range of abilities, as well as freestyle terrain for snowboarding.
 You can also try tubing — speeding down a frozen hill on an inflated inner tube.

 After a weekend of action-packed adventure, slow things down with a private sleigh ride at Andover’s Bunker Park Stable.
 There are a variety of horse-drawn sleighs to choose from depending on the size of your group, from a cozy antique sleigh to a larger bench or flatbed sleigh.
 Reservations are required, and you can also reserve a fire before or after your ride — remember to bring some roasting sticks and marshmallows.

 Wrap up your weekend getaway to the Minneapolis-Saint Paul metro region with the festive lights display in historic downtown Stillwater.
 Main Street is lined with illuminated snowflakes and rooftop lights, and a pedestrian area in the heart of downtown features a nightly LED light show synchronized to music.
 Don’t miss strolling across the St. Croix River via the historic lift bridge, which has been outlined with lights.
-There’s also an ice rink, an ice maze and heated outdoor dining at many local restaurants.
+There’s also an ice rink and heated outdoor dining at many local restaurants.